 Sitges is a small town about 35 km away from Barcelona.
 It tends not to be on everyone’s radar, which is why mentioning it to the uninitiated usually draws befuddled looks.
-For many gay men, however, the name Sitges evokes images of sun, sea, and… sex – Welcome to our Sitges Gay Cruising Guide As one of the gay capitals of Europe, Sitges, located in the southeast of Spain, is one of those rare places where a gay man can feel part of the majority.
-Whether you like going to the beach, to bars, or just lounge by the pool, you’ll quickly discover the sexual tension hanging in the air.
+For many gay men, however, the name Sitges evokes images of sun, sea, and… intimate encounters – Welcome to our Sitges Gay Cruising Guide As one of the gay capitals of Europe, Sitges, located in the southeast of Spain, is one of those rare places where a gay man can feel part of the majority.
+Whether you like going to the beach, to bars, or just lounge by the pool, you’ll quickly discover the passionate tension hanging in the air.

 Sitges Gay Beach Playa Balmins (Platja dels Balmins)

 Playa Balmins is close to the inner city, walkable within 15 minutes from the center.
 This beach is often referred to as the bear beach, which is reflected in its furry inhabitants.
 It’s a very relaxed, no-attitude kind of place.
 The crowd tends to be somewhat older with lots of bears and chubs that don’t care for the hike to Playa del Hombre Muerto (more on that later).
 Sprinkled in between this hairy sea of bodies are younger bear-chasers, and guys too hungover to take on the long trek to the other beach.
 There isn’t a lot of shade on Playa Balmins, except for a few tiny coves in the rock formation behind it.
 These are the most sought-after spots and fill up quickly.
 Remember: The early bear catches the shade!
 In case you weren’t quick enough to snatch up one of these coveted coves – make sure to bring an umbrella unless you want to serve fried chicken realness at the bars later on.